La Femme Boudoir Photography

 b.
 Who am I do something so risqué?
 Wouldn’t that make me seem vain?

+You are important, you are worthy, and you deserve to feel good about yourself.
 There’s nothing more to it, and if you don't believe that for yourself then no one else will either.

 c.
 Who would I share it with?
 Isn’t that what boudoir photos are meant for?